Skip to main content Skip to footer

 A resource manager is the person who figures out who should work on what, and when, across your entire organization.
 Project managers deliver specific initiatives.
 Resource managers look at the big picture matching available people and skills with what needs to get done, without overloading anyone.

-Resource managers act as the bridge between high-level business strategy and on-the-ground execution, utilizing capacity planning to translate quarterly revenue goals and product roadmaps into concrete staffing requirements.
+Resource managers also act as the bridge between high-level business strategy and on-the-ground execution, utilizing capacity planning to translate quarterly revenue goals and product roadmaps into concrete staffing requirements.

 Defining the strategic business role